 Personality = Temperament + Character

-Character refers to our acquired (or nurtured) characteristics, our ‘custom settings’, how we have learned to deal with life since we were born.
-Our character is also the sum of our choices, for better or worse — our virtues and vices.
+It has been said that temperament is something we share with other animals, while character is, perhaps, uniquely human.
+Character is like the sum of our choices, for better or worse — our virtues and vices.
 A person of good character, for example, has high integrity; a person of bad character does not.
 It helps to be a good judge of character.
 According to the Temperament and Character model, character consists of three elements —

 Notes / Further Reading

-|||No Two Alike: Human Nature and Human Individuality, by Judith Rich Harris.|
+|||No Two Alike: Human Nature and Human Individuality, by Judith Rich Harris.
+Amazon page|

-|||The New Personality Self-Portrait: Why You Think, Work, Love and Act the Way You Do, by John M. Oldham and Lois B. Morris.|
+|||The New Personality Self-Portrait: Why You Think, Work, Love and Act the Way You Do, by John M. Oldham and Lois B. Morris.
+Amazon page|

-|||Personality: What Makes You The Way You Are, by Daniel Nettle.|
+|||Personality: What Makes You The Way You Are, by Daniel Nettle.
+Amazon page|

-|||The H Factor of Personality: Why Some People Are Manipulative, Self-Entitled, Materialistic, and Exploitive – And Why It Matters for Everyone, by Kibeom Lee and Michael C. Ashton.|
+|||The H Factor of Personality: Why Some People Are Manipulative, Self-Entitled, Materialistic, and Exploitive – And Why It Matters for Everyone, by Kibeom Lee and Michael C. Ashton.
+Amazon page|